marshallshen/blog/_posts/2016-01-14-what-we-talk-about-when-we-talk-about-startup.md

 tags:       [startup, business]
 ---

 Being in the startup world for the past year opened my eyes.
-As a reflection of my recent experience, the blog post shares my thoughts on this important question:
+As a reflection of my recent experience, this blog post shares my thoughts on this important question:

  > What we talk about when we talk about startup?